dibollinger/amcduke32/README.md

 ## Feature Differences

-In this section we list the major changes to the modding API, including new CON and DEF script commands, and how to use them.
+This section lists the major changes to the modding API, including new CON and DEF script commands, and how to use them.

 ### __CON Commands__